zhihuizhang0625/UPENN-Hackathon/README.md

 ## Overview

-MyLeetcodeDiary is a tool
+LeetcodeDiary is a web app that keep track of user's activity on leetcode.com and provide revise suggestions.

-To use MyLeetcodeDiary, users need to
+To use LeetcodeDiary, the user needs to

 ## Team Members